TodePond/TodePondDotCom/pondcast/twenty-minute-video/readme.md

 ## Fractal bucket

 I've started building [fractal bucket](https://www.patreon.com/posts/todepond-fractal-89529064), which is a programming language that you can paint (on the computer screen).
-I've been building it with a thing called [WebGPU] that lets you make it run very fast by using your computer's graphics card.
+I've been building it with a thing called [WebGPU](https://codelabs.developers.google.com/your-first-webgpu-app) that lets you make it run very fast by using your computer's graphics card.
 It also lets you make it look very pretty and colourful.

-First I had to learn WebGPU, and now I have an extremely barebones starting point for [fractal bucket].
+First I had to learn WebGPU, and now I have an extremely barebones starting point for [fractal bucket](https://github.com/todePond/FractalBucket).
 I've built the basics - painting brush strokes, changing tools, and stuff.
 I've been focusing on making it feel nice, and smooth, and claylike.

 On the canvas, you can paint two different things.
 You can paint pipes.
 And you can paint ... paint.
 Paint and pipes can overlap each other, or not, and paint gets drawn through pipes.
 I've tried out some different ways of visually representing this, and I don't like it yet.
 It needs to be more splodgy.